 Refinancing debt to a lower interest rate can save you hundreds in interest and help you repay debt faster.
 You can refinance mortgages, auto loans, personal loans and student loans.

-One way to do this is through a debt consolidation loan, which is a personal loan that may come with lower interest rates than your existing debts.
-If you have credit card debt, you may also consider transferring the debt to a balance transfer card.
+One way to do this is through a debt consolidation loan, a personal loan that may come with lower interest rates than your existing debts.
+You may also consider transferring the debt to a balance transfer card if you have credit card debt.
 These cards have 0 percent APR for a specific time frame, usually between six to 18 months.